Last Updated: February 8, 2026 | All Prices Independently Verified

 ———

-Disclaimer: Pricing verified through actual purchases during August 2025–January 2026.
+Disclaimer: All pricing sourced from publicly published provider pages as of early 2026.
 Providers may change pricing after publication.
 Cable TV pricing based on US average data from FCC and industry reports.
 No affiliate relationships.
 Use legitimate, licensed IPTV services.